Aranarora/DGL123-Project-Aran-Arora/README.md

 - These additions not only enhance the security of user data but also contribute to a smoother and more reliable user experience.
 Milestone 3 represents a significant leap forward in the project's development ensuring that user interactions are more secure and user-friendly while laying the groundwork for future database integration.

+### CPanel deployment
+- Add the instruction in the main branch deploy-instructions.md file